irenetoo/Quora-Insincere-Text-Classification/README.md

 Updated on: 20 March 2022

 A Coursera project on sincere and insincere questions classification on Quora
-- Build TensorFlow Pipelines using tf.data API
+- Build TensorFlow pipelines using tf.data API
-- Tokenize and Preprocess Text for BERT
+- Tokenize and preprocess text for BERT